 Some of us have an insistent internal voice going nonstop and some of us have very little internal dialogue.
 I am going to show you how to improve yours.

 First a story.
-A few years ago, I facilitated a class for my employer called, “Interpersonal Behavior”.
+In 1986 I facilitated a class for my employer called, “Interpersonal Behavior”.
 On the third day of the five day class, a female class attendee told me that she had trouble doing the progressive relaxation exercise.
 She stated that she had a criticizing internal voice that always drove her crazy.
 By doing the exercise below, we found that her internal voice was her mother’s critical voice.
 We found the positive intention of that part of her.
 It was to make her a better person.
 This critical voice part agreed to do this new behavior (kind voice) for two weeks.

 Listen to your internal voice when you imagine giving a friend or loved one a true compliment.
 Notice the volume, tonality, and tempo of the voice.
 Now give yourself a compliment.
 Notice the volume, tonality, and tempo.
 Which voice did you like better?
 If it was the complimentary voice used on the other person, go inside and ask if this part would in the future use this kind voice?
 Thank the part with your kind and complimentary voice.

 Over thirty years ago I did this process and I never get angry with myself (even when I make a mistake, which is quite often).

 If you have a critical internal voice, ask that part what is it’s positive intention ?
 What is it trying to do for you?
 99 % of the time I have found it is something positive.
 For example: it is to make you a better person or to protect you.
 Ask the part if it would tell you what to do rather than what not to do in order to direct your behaviors.
 Then ask the part if it would use your complimentary voice in the future to give you instructions.